Home | About me | Contact | What's new | Privacy | Search

 N of US 90W 16,300 26,000 27,402 41,185 45,285 45,557 +75.22%

 (NOTE: In 2021, TxDOT changed the location of several traffic counting stations.
-New stations will show no history prior to 2021, and discontinued stations will show no history for 2021 or thereafter.)
+New stations will show no history prior to 2021.)

 Construction projects